-- People data is retained indefinitely.
+- User data is retained indefinitely.
 Customers are given the ability to delete profiles using the Engage API.

-Custom data retention windows can be set for people data by sending regular deletion requests to the Engage API.
+Custom data retention windows can be set for user data by sending regular deletion requests to the Engage API.
 For more questions about setting custom data retention windows, contact our support team.

 Additional Information and Resources

 Data Processing Addendum

 Data Protection Officer